-The rewards generated by individual and business spend on individual and business credit cards are not treated as taxable income.
+The rewards generated by individuals and businesses spent on individual and business credit cards are not treated as taxable income.

-The IRS has not pursued enforcement against taxpayers for the tax-free accrual of credit card incentives.
+The Internal Revenue Service (IRS) has not pursued enforcement against taxpayers for the tax-free accrual of credit card incentives.
 The IRS treats these rewards as a “rebate,” which they explained in this 2002 memo.
 This is similar to if you or your business purchase a washing machine and submit a “rebate” form to the manufacturer.
-The IRS does not treat that rebate as taxable income.
+Essentially, in the eyes of the IRS, the rebate is not considered taxable income.

 The IRS was even more clear in a 2010 memo: “Taxpayers will make purchases with the credit cards, and as a result of those purchases, will be entitled to receive rebates . . .The portion of the credit card purchases that taxpayers can . . . receive back in cash . . . does not constitute gross income to taxpayers.”

 Regarding employees traveling on behalf of their employer and generating personal benefit such as airline miles, the IRS states, “Consistent with prior practice, the IRS will not assert that any taxpayer has understated his federal tax liability by reason of the receipt or personal use of frequent flyer miles or other in-kind promotional benefits attributable to the taxpayer’s business or official travel.”

 However, the IRS warned that cash incentives and “incentives that are converted to cash” are not exempt from income tax.
 This creates uncertainty around cashback rewards or rewards that can be converted to cash, which is sometimes the case with certain programs.